sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 We can see that the red line, which represents the team that continually improves for 20% of their day for a small 10% return in productivity will be more productive in about 6 months (or 6.192 months, to be exact).
 Even if you reduced the productivity gained by half (to 5%, or 0.05), you would still find that before 39 months is up, the team that continuously improves will inevitably end up preforming more highly than the team who does not.

-We have demonstrated that even if the trade off between time invested versus potential gain is low, if one continually improves their team, over time they will become more productive than the team who does not.
+We have demonstrated that even if the trade off between time invested versus potential gain is low, if one continually improves their team, over time they will become more productive than the team who does not.last_modified: "2019-11-12"as existed.
-Think of how long your team, or organization, has existed.
 Probably many, many months.
 Imagine if they had started continually improving **years** ago, think about how productive they would be by now!
 Don't make the same mistake our predecessors did.
 Start continuously improving now!
 Your future team members, future bosses, and your future self, will all thank you.